A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Models and Methods

 \subsection{Models}

-For the prompt phase, we adopt the internal-shock framework from Paper~I, assuming a single bulk-shock scenario consistent with SBO or mildly relativistic jet dissipation.
+For the prompt phase, we assume a single bulk-shock scenario consistent with SBO or mildly relativistic jet dissipation.
+In the joint analysis presented here, we adopt the same physically motivated prior ranges as detailed in Section 2 of \cite{ref:PaperI} and summarized in Table~\ref{tab:prompt_bfp}.
 The following discussion is focused on the afterglow modeling.

 The expansion of the mildly relativistic ejecta into the circumburst medium (CBM) drives an external forward shock (FS) and reverse shock (RS).
 While the RS can contribute to early-time emission, it is typically sub-dominant in the multi-wavelength observations of the events considered here.
-Therefore, in this work, we focus on the FS as the primary site for the conversion of bulk kinetic energy into non-thermal particles \citep{Sari:1995nm, Meszaros:1996sv, Sari:1997qe}.
+Therefore, in this work, we focus on the FS as the primary acceleration site for the conversion of bulk kinetic energy into non-thermal particles \citep{Sari:1995nm, Meszaros:1996sv, Sari:1997qe}.
 For GRB~060218 and 100316D, we adopt a wind-stratified CBM density profile ($n_{\rm CBM} = 3\times 10^{35} A_\star r^{-2}$)~\citep{Duran:2014naa}, where $A_\star$ is the ratio of the mass-loss rate to the wind velocity, normalized to $10^{-5} M_\odot \, {\rm yr}^{-1} / 10^3 \, \rm km \, s^{-1}$.
-We treat the density normalization $A_{\star}$ as a free parameter, adopting a prior range of $[0.01, 5]$ consistent with Wolf-Rayet progenitors \citep{Chevalier:1999mi}.
+We treat $A_{\star}$ as a free parameter with a flat prior range of $[0.01, 5]$, consistent with Wolf-Rayet progenitors \citep{Chevalier:1999mi}.